ADGEfficiency/dsr-rl/readme.md

 ## A glance at reinforcement learning

-Materials for the reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)  This course is aimed at people with a grasp of supervised learning but no understanding of reinforcement learning.
+Materials for the reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)

+This course is aimed at people with a grasp of supervised learning but no understanding of reinforcement learning.

-The course covers
+### Cource content

 - introduces key statistical concepts
 - Markov Decision processes
 - value function methods (with a focus on DQN)
 - policy gradient methods
 - AlphaGo
 - practical advice for experiments
 - current state of the art

-The course materials are
+### Course materials

 - [lightweight slides used for lectures (in development)](https://github.com/ADGEfficiency/dsr_rl/blob/master/slides.pdf)
 - [medium weight slides for lectures](https://github.com/ADGEfficiency/dsr_rl/blob/master/old_slides.pdf)